OlenaZykova/My-first-repository/README.md

 # My-first-repository
-I'm learning to work GitHub.
+I'm learning to work with GitHub.
 This is my first information file